 7. Famous Fans

 The fame of the Aran sweater spread further with New York Village’s folk scene during the 1950s and 1960s.
 The Irish folk music group The Clancy Brothers, friends of Bob Dylan, wore their Aran sweaters for their appearance on the Ed Sullivan Show in the early 1960s, introducing it to millions of American homes.
 Famous fans included Marilyn Monroe, Elvis and the ultra-cool Steve Mc Queen.

 In 2017 the Aran sweater earned itself its rightful place in the “Is Fashion Modern” exhibition at New York’s Museum of Modern Art.
 Chosen as one of 111 items of clothing and accessories that have influenced fashion over the last 100 years, the Aran sweater sat side by side with such fashion icons as the little black dress, the biker jacket, the Wonderbra and Levi jeans to name but a few.

 9. So Where Can you find the Perfect Aran Sweater?

 Well that’s easy-The Irish Store of course!
-Shop our full collection below and don’t forget to use BLOG10 at the checkout to get a 10% discount!
+Shop our full collection of Irish fisherman sweaters below!

 Thanks for reading!